lsst-ts/ts_ess_common/README.rst

 `Documentation <https://ts-ess-common.lsst.io>`_

-Common code used by all Environmental Sensors Suite packages is collected in this package, including code to read most supported sensors (a few that require hard-to-install libraries are in other packages, such as ts_ess_labjack).
+Common code used by all Environmental Sensors Suite packages is collected in this package.
 This package also includes documentation for all sensors the ESS reads.